sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 - Does a review include both a five star rating and a text description, or only one of these?
 - What is the time period during which a review can be made?
 - When are the reviews published?
-For example, Flex’s default is a "double-blind" process, where reviews are published after both parties have submitted their review.
+For example, Sharetribe’s default is a "double-blind" process, where reviews are published after both parties have submitted their review.